-Pinballmania in the test: The dice game is one of the innovations from Frosted Games.
-The publisher has localized the original by Geoff Engelstein and Wizkids for the German-speaking market, and Pegasus Spiele is responsible for distribution.
+Flippermania in the test: The dice game is one of the innovations from Frosted Games.
+The publisher has localized the original by Geoff Engelstein and Wizkids for the German-speaking market and is responsible for distribution Pegasus Spiele.
 The roll-and-write game revolves around the eponymous theme: pinball machines.
-The idea is curious, the title ultimately turns out to be much more innovative than the topic might suggest.
+The idea is strange, but the title ultimately turns out to be much more innovative than the topic might suggest.

 Pub rooms filled with smoke, old men deep in conversation at the bar, the jukebox blaring in the background, the songs of which mix with the sound of slot machines and pinball machines.
 It used to be like that, but that was a long time ago.
 Thanks to bans, there is no longer any smoke in restaurants, and today people play pinball on consoles – or, as in the case of Pinballmania, even on the board game table.

 Instead of "Humpty Dumpty" and Co, you choose from four tables, represented by the player panels: "Carniball", "Cyberhack", "Dance Fever" and "Dragon Slayer" each have their own look and different levels of difficulty.
 Geoff Engelstein, the car behind the dice game named in the original Super-Skill Pinball: 4-Cade, already manages this trick.
 The author had previously developed games such as Versailles 1919 or Space Cadets.